Not-Crazy010/Not-Crazy010.github.io/README.md

 ## About

 This website was created to showcase my projects, skills, and interests.
-It serves as a central hub for everything I’m working on or passionate about.
+It serves as a hub for everything I’m working on or passionate about.

 ## Features